-Originally posted April 4, 2017
+Originally published: April 4, 2017

-See Similar Bottles I Have Tested Here.
+See Similar Bottles I Have Tested Here

-Question #1: Is this amount of Lead a problem?
+Is this amount of Lead a problem?
 Is it leaching into the water?

 -

-Question #2: What is the unit of measurement for this test result, and how was the item tested?
+What is the unit of measurement for this test result, and how was the item tested?

 -

 - In general, consumer goods toxicity is measured in parts per million (ppm), with the most relevant application being the standards used for testing items intended for use by children.
-Items intended for use by children are currently required (by U.S. Federal regulations) to be below 90 ppm Lead in the paint, glaze or coating, and below 100 ppm Lead in the substrate.
-The single-use glass bottles that contain water sold for drinking are not considered to be “an item intended for use by children” and, as such, do not have any regulatory limit for XRF-detectable Lead content.
+Items intended for use by children are currently required (by U.S. federal regulations) to be below 90 ppm Lead in the paint, glaze, or coating of the item, and below 100 ppm Lead in the substrate.

 - Separately, water toxicity is measured in parts per billion (ppb).

-- One part per million (ppm) equals 1000 (one thousand) parts per million ppb.
-The American Academy of Pediatrics considers water toxic and unsafe for children if it tests positive for 1 ppb Lead or higher.
-The U.S. Federal standard for bottled water to be considered unsafe (and illegal) is anything 5 ppb or higher.
-Tap water is considered toxic (according to the current U.S. Federal standard) at levels of 15 ppb and higher.
-[You may want to re-read this paragraph a few times, for any hope of full comprehension, as it is both inherently confusing — and frankly, pretty disturbing!].
+- Tap water is considered toxic (according to yet another current U.S. Federal standard) at levels of 15 ppb and higher.
+(You may want to re-read this section a few times, for any hope of full comprehension, as it is both inherently confusing — and frankly, pretty disturbing!).

-Question #3: What is an XRF instrument?
+What is an XRF instrument?

 -

-Question #4: Is 116 ppm Lead “a lot of Lead”?
+Is 116 ppm Lead in the green glass of this bottle considered to be “a lot of Lead?”

 -

-Question #4: But, Tamara – what is your educated opinion?
-Do you think it might be leaching?:
+But, Tamara — what is your educated opinion?

 -